ForEvolve/forevolve.github.io/_drafts/en/2018-00-00-operation-result.md

 > If you find any more "use" or "dont", feel free to leave them in the comments bellow.

 ## Conclusion
-At this point there is not much else to say, the "operation result" pattern is another way of propagating a success/failure state and to optionnally return a value.
+At this point there is not much else to say; the "operation result" pattern is another way of propagating a success/failure state and to optionnally attach a value or an error to it.

 If you have any question or suggestion, feel free to leave a comment and I will do my best to answer as fast as I can with the best of my knowledge.